bmidget/kohana-formo/guide/formo/formo.html-views.md

 When rendering a form as HTML, form/subform and field objects are passed to the views in a more usable state as `Formo_View_HTML` objects.
 Think of these objects as **HTML DOM objects**.

 These objects are manipulated much like jQuery DOM objects and use similar syntax.

+[!!]
+Note that the view file can access its view object with `$this` context, and the formo field object is also passed into the view as `$field`.